Cardinals beat up Eagles 27-6Posted: Updated:

 Kolb was sharp, hitting 17 of 24 passes, and Arizona (3-0) sacked Vick five times for its best start since 1974, more than a dozen years before the team moved to the desert.
 The Cardinals also have won seven straight home games, the second-longest streak in franchise history.

 Philadelphia (2-1) became the first NFL team to open a season with two one-point wins.
 The Eagles didn't give themselves a chance to rally for another victory, picked apart by the quarterback they cast away and hounded by Arizona's attacking defense.

-The NFL's best offense the first two games, the Eagles had three turnovers, running their season total to 12, and labored all day against the scrappy Cardinals.
+The NFL's best offense the first two games, the Eagles had three turnovers, running their season total to 12.